Canon G5 X Mark II vs Leica V-LUX 4

 It is notable that the G5X Mark II offers wifi support, while the V-LUX 4 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G5X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the V-LUX 4 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the V-LUX 4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V-LUX 4 was succeeded by the Leica V-LUX Typ 114.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon G5 X Mark II better than the Leica V-LUX 4 or vice versa?
 The listing below highlights the relative strengths of the two models.